UW-Madison announces another round of furloughs for most employees in 2021

-Facing a "budget crisis" caused by the coronavirus that exceeds $300 million, UW-Madison announced on Monday another round of furlough and pay cuts for the first six months of 2021.
+Facing a coronavirus-induced "budget crisis" that exceeds $300 million, UW-Madison announced on Monday another round of furloughs and pay cuts for the first six months of 2021.

 "We are not out of the woods yet," Chancellor Rebecca Blank said in a message to the campus community.
 "The pandemic will affect UW into 2021 and beyond."